 7. Develop a business plan

 Once you have a clear idea of what you want your business to look like, it is beneficial to formalize everything in a business plan.
 Having a written business plan gives you a great reference point for your goals and products which makes it easy to explain your business to customers, friends, family, and potential investors.
-If you’ve never written a business plan before it might seem like an intimidating endeavor, but don’t worry, there are lots of simple, easy to use templates that you can find online to help you.
-We recommend the One-Page Business Plan from the book $100 Start-up to get your started.
+If you’ve never written a business plan before it might seem like an intimidating endeavor, but don’t worry, there are lots of simple, easy-to-use templates that you can find online to help you.
+We recommend the One-Page Business Plan from the book $100 Start-up to get you started.
 As your business launches and begins to grow, your business plan will be a helpful tool in ensuring you’re on the right track or letting you know if you need to make some adjustments to your goals and strategy.